kyletolle/the-mechanism-collection/index.md

 of the Song exceeded the capabilities of the All.

-Heaving and failure birthed a rift - the slightest of tears - which severed the All and filled it with imperfection.
+Heaving and failure birthed a rift - the slightest of tears - which severed the All and gaped in flaw.
 A regression of the whole inflicted by a shudder of the evolutionary advance.

 A cord snapped.
 Tension on it from every direction and angle multiplying in